Referrals

 A referral requires an Encounter to take place.
 An Encounter is an interaction between a Practitioner and a Patient, with clinical intent.
 In Agni, the triggering Encounter can be a risk assessment, a consultation, or a procedure.

 Hence, a patient cannot simply be diverted from the queue of one PHC to another.
-There must be a clinically meaningful interaction that drives the referral process.
+There must be a clinically meaningful interaction that initiates the referral.

 A referral should carry the following information: